 *Jun 26 19:55:07.412: %IM-6-START_MSG: R0/0: ioxman: app-hosting: Start succeeded: UTD started successfully Current state is running

-After successful installation, the service plane must be configured.
-Snort IPS can be configured as Intrusion Prevention System (IPS) or Intrusion Detection System (IDS) for inspection.
+After successful installation, the service plane must be configured for the UTD snort engine.
+The UTD snort engine can be configured as Intrusion Prevention System (IPS) or as Intrusion Detection System (IDS) for traffic inspection.

-Warning: Confirm the 'securityk9' license feature is enabled to proceed with UTD service plane configuration.
+Warning: Confirm the 'securityk9' license feature is enabled in the Router to proceed with UTD service plane configuration.

 Step 1.
 Configure the Unified Threat Defense (UTD) standard engine (Service Plane)